tmtsoftware/esw/docs/src/main/uisupport/webapp-template.md

-# Creating and Using the UI Web Application Template
+# Using the Web Application Template and Tutorial

 A Web Application, or WebApp, is a UI application that has specialized or application-specific functions that are better-suited to the server-side than the browser-based UI, data processing, or control system Assemblies, HCDs, or Sequencers.